GuildOfWeavers/distaff/README.md

 3. Then, we execute `HASHR` operation 10 times.
 Notice again that the first `HASHR` operation is executed on the 16th step.
 4. The result of hashing is now in the 5th and 6th positions of the stack.
 So, we remove top 4 times from the stack (using `DROP4` operation) to move the result to the top of the stack.

+You can also check an example of a more sophisticated program which uses `HASHR` operation to verify a Merkle authentication path [here](https://github.com/GuildOfWeavers/distaff/blob/master/src/examples/merkle.rs).

 #### Hash function
 As mentioned previously, Distaff VM uses a modified version of [Rescue](https://eprint.iacr.org/2019/426) hash function.
 This modification adds half-rounds to the beginning and to the end of the standard Rescue hash function to make the arithmetization of the function fully foldable.
 High-level pseudo-code for the modified version looks like so:
 ```